Chia2500/SASP_1/README.md

 * Apply whitening and shaping filters **in the frequency domain** (not direct convolution), and reconstruct the output frame-by-frame using overlap-and-add (OLA), ensuring the COLA condition and limiting temporal aliasing.
 * Save the synthesized result into a WAV file.

 > All methods are implemented without using high-level functions that directly perform LPC (`lpc()`, etc.).
-Library functions for FFT, basic linear algebra, and WAV I/O are used.
+Library functions for FFT are used.

 **Authors:**
 Chiara Lunghi,